 Virtual Assistant Salary Statistics

-- 87% of virtual assistants are paid hourly.
-(Prialto)
+- Most virtual assistants are paid hourly or on flexible contracts.

 Benefits Of Hiring Virtual Assistants